 The qualification coupon shall be defined by means of a representative drawing, document or matrix in the SCD-PVA.

+It is good practice to maximize the number of applied solar cells on the coupon substrate available area.
+Depending on the complexity of the design and mission, heritage and TRL, the number of required solar cells might lead to more than one qualification coupon.

 ECSS-E-ST-20-08_0090094

 The representation of the critical areas of the solar array on the qualification coupon shall be agreed with the customer.